Doctor of Philosophy in Musicology with Ethnomusicological Emphasis

 Curriculum

-The initial three years of coursework (pre-candidacy) can be seen as exploring and expanding intellectual horizons on the path toward satisfying candidacy requirements, completing the special field exam (in ethnomusicology or historical musicology), and, advancing to the PhD Ethnomusicology and historical musicology students will complete the same three required courses as well as eight elective courses in the department.
+The initial three years of coursework (pre-candidacy) can be seen as exploring and expanding intellectual horizons on the path toward satisfying candidacy requirements, completing the special field exam (in ethnomusicology or historical musicology), and advancing to candidacy.
+Ethnomusicology and historical musicology students will complete the same three required courses as well as eight elective courses in the department.

 Funding